 Want to add instant class to a room?
 Nothing works as well as a decorative ceiling medallion.
 While historically they were meant to help call attention to hanging light fixtures, they're beautiful in their own right.
 Ceiling medallions were particularly popular in the Victorian era, and putting them in today's homes can bring back some of the elegance of that time.
 Like most architectural details, they add elegance in a way nothing else can.

 Applying nailhead trim to furniture is an easy, DIY way to quickly get a high-end look.
 Traditionally, nailhead trim was reserved for upholstered pieces, lending them a tailored appearance, but in recent years people have been using it a lot of different ways.
-One of the most popular applications is to take some trim and apply it to a piece such as a chest of drawers or side table.
+One of the most popular applications is to take some trim and apply it to a piece such as a chest of drawers or a side table.
 You can apply it in any pattern you like, be it a simple border or an intricate pattern.
 Depending on the complexity and the quality of the piece, you can either use traditional tacks or adhesive strips.
 You can also apply nailhead trim around windows, doors, and even area rugs and runners.

 The Rule of Threes

 The rule of threes states that "things that come in threes are funnier, more satisfying, or more effective than other numbers of things", and this is most definitely true in decorating.
 Anytime you're creating a display or hanging multiple items, notice how groupings of three just feel right.
 This isn't limited to just the number three – it applies to all odd numbers.
 So if you have multiple items you want to use, bump up the number to 5, 7, or 9.